Macross Plus vs. Top Gun: Maverick — The Man–Machine Frontier

 She carried the sky’s first silicon soul —

-not just flying, but dreaming in code.
+dreaming, flying, in code.

-Even titanium succumbs to fatigue and time.
+Even titanium bends to fatigue and time.

 The news was brief, the footage grainy.